stevemustafa/bottle-currency-1/README.md

 ### Without SCF

-It is possible to run the app without Stackato, if necessary.
+It is possible to run the app without SCF, if necessary.

  1. Install and start Redis database, see http://redis.io for details